threedslider/frost/Readme.md

 Frost
 ------------

-Frost is my free 3D software and open source developed with Java.
+Frost is my free 3D software and open source developed with FreePascal.

 It will include as features : the 3D pipeline-modeling, rigging, animation, simulation and rendering.